fanluo12/LC/Arrays&Hashing/README.md

 1. Method1(hashset)Take k as a sliding window.
 For loop through array and put elements to hashset.
 If window size greater than k, remove i - k - 1 element from set.
 If cannot add(means duplicate in k window) then return
 2. Method2(hashmap)Loop through array andp put index of element to hashmap.
 Once map containskey and the difference is less than k, return true

-## 242. Valid Anagram
-Use hash map to store character occurance time.
-Loop through string, add 1 for one string's character and minus for other's.
-Finally loop through key set of map, if there has element occurance not equal to 0 return false

 ## 1. Two Sum
 Use hash map to record elements indices of array.
 Loop through array, if map contains (target - nums[i]) then return new array